-The Drift cut is shown in Figure 6 for events passing the trigger requirement.
+The Drift cut is shown in figure 6 for events passing the trigger requirement.
 This final cut further reduces the synchronous background, increasing the purity of the selected data.

-In Figure 7 the SDDs spectrum in the Region Of Interest for the kaonic helium (4 keV to 10 keV), corresponding to the commissioning run of the SIDDHARTA-2 setup in December 2021, with a total integrated luminosity of $1.7 \text{ pb}^{-1}$ , is shown.
-In the spectrum it is visible the prominent kaonic helium $L{\alpha}$ transition, together with transitions of kaonic nitrogen and kaonic carbon.
+In figure 7 we show the SDDs spectrum in the Region Of Interest for the kaonic helium (4 keV to 10 keV), corresponding to the commissioning run of the SIDDHARTA-2 setup in December 2021, with a total integrated luminosity of 1.7 pb-1.
+The prominent kaonic helium $L{\alpha}$ transition is visible in the spectrum, together with transitions of kaonic nitrogen and kaonic carbon.
 These additional kaonic atoms are generated by the interaction of the kaons with the Kapton walls of the cryogenic target.